 Check out the nutritional benefits of the ingredients used in this recipe below:

 Salmon is one of the best sources of omega-3s, which have been shown to reduce inflammation (among other health benefits, like being good for your heart, brain, and mood).
 Salmon is also rich in high-quality protein, which helps your body heal, protects bone health, prevents muscle loss, among other things.
 Additionally, this fish is an excellent source of several B vitamins (including vitamin B12, a nutrient in which IBD warriors may be deficient), which are needed for energy production, controlling inflammation, and more.
 Salmon also contains potassium, selenium, astaxanthin (an antioxidant).

-The secret ingredient in this is the anti-inflammatory Savory Blend.
-This herb blend is composed of garlic, thyme, basil, salt, and black pepper: all antioxidant powerhouses!
-Not only will these ingredients contribute to lowering inflammation, but this spice blend adds a pop of flavor that will elevate your recipe to a whole new level.
+This herb blend is composed of antioxidant powerhouses!
+Not only will these ingredients contribute to lowering inflammation, but it adds a pop of flavor that will elevate your recipe to a whole new level.

 I like to use avocado oil not only because it’s a healthy fat, but because it has a high smoke point of 500°F. Oils that have a lower smoke-point like olive oil (smoke point of 350°F) turn rancid when cooked above a certain temperature, which has been linked to cancer.
 Therefore, use olive oil for colder dishes like salad dressings.
 Canola oil has a smoke point of 400° and contains omega-3s, but has been linked to inflammation if heavily consumed.

 While nutritional benefits vary based on the type of mushroom used, in general, mushrooms are good sources vitamins, minerals, and antioxidants, such as potassium, vitamin D, selenium, phosphorous, copper, and B vitamins (vitamins B2, B3, and B5).